realm/BarCodes-Demo/README.md

 #### Bugs / ToDo

-- Fix `#Selector` issue which is throwing an unrecognized selector error when editing the description for new items (seems to be a Swift4 v TargetAction/Selector thing)

 - Get the `AVPreviewLayer` to correctly fill its enclosing view

 - Add Item detail view using Eureka to alow editing of current item product descriptions